hariprasadraja/dotfiles/Ubuntu.md

 ## Fonts

-Download and install fonts from the Nerd fonts (https://github.com/ryanoasis/nerd-fonts)
+I have already downloaded and installed fonts which suites my workflow from https://github.com/ryanoasis/nerd-fonts

 **FiraCode Fonts** - for text editors
 ** SourceCode Pro** - for Terminal